circlefin/malachite/specs/english/overview.md

     - TODO:
         - Confirm: I guess this block is allowed to contain transactions even if it doesn't have a proof. (cf. discussion around proof braiding)
         - Follow-up: If there is a new fork, some of the proofs that have been done for the old fork are still usable (the proofs always point to the past).
 Are we thinking about storing and re-proposing them?
-        - How precisely does L1 figure out that there are stale registrations, that is, it seems that existence of transactions need to be checked against a proof.
+        - How precisely does L1 figure out that there are stale registrations, that is, it seems that existence/absence of transactions need to be checked against a proof.
+(Is there also a Merkle root stored on L1 for which we can check inclusion?)

 - The "required validators" is information that originates from L1, via so called registrations, and is enforced by L1